aleen42/PersonalWiki/qa/asymmetric_keys_on_servers.md

 Generally, servers will use SSH login servers provided by OpenSSH, and we should configure it with modifying `sshd_config`

-In CentOS, this file should be in `/etc/ssh/`
+In CentOS and Ubuntu, this file should be in `/etc/ssh/`